-- Two sheets of coloured cardboard paper - Thick water-colour paint in different colours - Different recycled materials for making patterns, for example an empty cotton reel, a cork, a feather and various bottle caps or tops grandfather as a gift.
+- Two sheets of coloured cardboard paper - Thick water-colour paint in different colours - Different recycled materials for making patterns, for example an empty cotton reel, a cork, a feather and various bottle caps or tops your family and give it to your grandmother or your grandfather as a gift.

 - 1. Cut a square or rectangle in the cardboard to turn it into a picture frame. - 2.
 Paint the underside of the object you want to use to make your pattern. - 3.
-Decorate your frame by pressing the painted side of your object onto the cardboard. - 4.
-When the frame has dried, add a picture of your family and give it to your grandmother or your
+Decorate your frame by pressing the painted side of your object onto the cardboard.